-The CESJDS Center for Excellence and Engagement in Jewish History is a hub for Jewish History content, programs, and consulting.
+The CESJDS Center for Excellence and Engagement in Jewish History is a hub for Jewish History consulting, training, and learning.
 The Center:

 Evonne and Elliot Schnitzer Family Jewish History Department Chair

 Dr. Daniel Rosenthal is the Evonne and Elliot Schnitzer Family Jewish History Department Chair at the Charles E. Smith Jewish Day School.
 He received his Ph.D. in History (also completing the collaborative Jewish Studies Graduate Program) in 2014 from the University of Toronto, writing a dissertation on the transformations in Jewish society and selfhood following the First World War as reflected through the institutions of death, burial, and mourning.
 He has previously taught at Western University (Ontario) and the University of Haifa, where he also held a postdoctoral fellowship through the Israeli Inter-university Academic Partnership for Eastern European Studies.
 Previously, Daniel received a B.A. in history with university and departmental honors from the Johns Hopkins University and an M.A, in history and Jewish studies, from the University of Toronto.
 He has published articles on, among other topics, the response to Jewish suicide in the Eastern Europe during the period between the World Wars, and he worked as a long-term curatorial intern at the United States Holocaust Memorial Museum.
 Daniel joined the Jewish History faculty at CESJDS in 2015.

 Dr. Sara Coxe

 High School Jewish History Teacher